vitessio/arewefastyet/docs/arewefastyet_microbench_run.md

       --db-password string            Password to authenticate the database.
       --db-user string                User used to connect to the database -h, --help                          help for run
-      --microbench-exec-uuid string   UUID of the parent execution, empty string will set to NULL
+      --microbench-exec-uuid string   UUID of the parent execution, an empty string will set to NULL.
 ```

 ### Options inherited from parent commands